Tibetan activists removed from site of Beijing Games torch ceremony

 More protests are expected on Tuesday when the flame will be handed over in Athens to Beijing Games organisers.

-The Chinese capital will become the first city to host both the Winter and Summer Games when it stages the Feb.
-4-20 event but it faces protests and calls for boycotts over the country's human rights record have marred the run-up.
+The Chinese capital will become the first city to host both the Winter and Summer Games when it stages the Feb 4 to 20 event but it faces protests and calls for boycotts over the country's human rights record have marred the run-up.

-Rights groups and U.S. lawmakers have called on the International Olympic Committee (IOC) to postpone the Games and relocate the event unless China ends what the United States deems ongoing genocide against Uyghurs and other Muslim minority groups.
+Rights groups and US lawmakers have called on the International Olympic Committee to postpone the Games and relocate the event unless China ends what the United States deems ongoing genocide against Uyghurs and other Muslim minority groups.

 Chinese authorities have been accused of facilitating forced labour by detaining around a million Uyghurs and other primarily Muslim minorities in camps since 2016.